ka9q/fmt/README.md

 ARRL Frequency Measuring Test.
 I must have done something right because I came in second place, so I figure I should share it.

-I used **ka9q-radio** (see https://github.com/ka9q/ka9q-radio) to make simultaneous IQ recordings of every frequency during the entire test period.
+I used **ka9q-radio** (see https://github.com/ka9q/ka9q-radio) to simultaneously record 13 frequencies during the test period: the four test frequencies (two on 80m, two on 40m), the six WWV frequencies and the three CHU frequencies.
+(Not all of the WWV and CHU signals were audible, of course, but it was easy to grab everything just in case.)
-I used a 16 kHz sample rate, but any will do as long as the relevant frequencies are included.
+I used IQ (complex) mode with a 16 kHz sample rate, but any will do as long as the relevant frequencies are included.
 At the moment, the file must have two channels
 (as implied by an IQ recording).
-In principle it shouldn't be hard to support mono files, ie, those from a SSB receiver, by simply using a real-to-complex
+In principle it shouldn't be hard to support mono files, ie, from a SSB receiver, by simply using a real-to-complex
 FFT instead of a complex-to-complex FFT, but this will require a lot of attention to edge and corner cases elsewhere in the code.

 The analysis involves running overlapping windowed FFTs across the analysis interval, estimating their peak frequencies by quadratic interpolation.
 The FFTs are